 Control of Road Traffic Systems: A Multi-Scale Perspective

-John Krumm, Microsoft Research, United States
+John C. Krumm, University of Southern California, United States

 Control of Road Traffic Systems: A Multi-Scale Perspective